 - 4 cups unbleached, all-purpose flour

-- 1 tbsp chipotle or ancho chili powder
+- 1 tablespoon chipotle or ancho chili powder

 - ½ cup tequila